uboat.net

 History Laid down as War Toucan for The Shipping Controller, completed in August 1919 as Somme for Royal Mail Lines Ltd, London.

-Notes on loss At 23.27 hours on 18 Feb, 1942, the Somme (Master Cornish Prosser), dispersed on 15 February from convoy ON-62, was hit amidships by one torpedo from U-108 southeast of Sable Island.
+At 23.27 hours on 18 Feb 1942 the Somme (Master Clarence Cornish Prosser), dispersed on 15 February from convoy ON-62, was hit amidships by one torpedo from U-108 southeast of Sable Island.
 The ship settled by the stern, while the crew abandoned ship in three lifeboats.
 At 23.38 hours, the U-boat fired a coup de grâce, which hit aft and caused the ship to sink fast by the stern.
-The survivors in the lifeboats were questioned by the Germans, but the master and 47 crew members were never found.
+The survivors in the lifeboats were questioned by the Germans, but they were never found.
+The master, 47 crew members and ten gunners were lost.

 If you can help us with any additional information on this vessel then please contact us.